Indian team should play Surya at Oval as sixth batsman: Dilip Vengsarkar | Sports-Games

 The 65-year-old Vengsarkar, a veteran of 116 Tests, also seemed baffled as to why Ravichandran Ashwin is not in playing eleven.

 ''Why Ashwin is not been picked so far is a mystery to me?''
-Vengsarkar perplexed.
+Vengsarkar seemed perplexed.

 ''You leave out your best spinner out of the playing eleven to me is hard to digest,'' the 'Lord of Lord's' wondered aloud.